OpenRefine/OpenRefine/docs/docs/manual/reconciling.md

 ## Reconciling with unique identifiers

 Reconciliation services use unique identifiers for their entities.
 For example, the 14th Dalai Lama has the VIAF ID [38242123](https://viaf.org/viaf/38242123/) and the Wikidata ID [Q17293](https://www.wikidata.org/wiki/Q37349).
-If you can supply the correct identifiers directly to your chosen reconciliation service, reconciliation will be a fully automated process.
+You can supply these identifiers directly to your chosen reconciliation service in order to pull more data, but these strings will not be "reconciled" against the external dataset.

 Select the column with unique identifiers and apply the operation “Reconcile” → “Use values as identifiers.”
 This will bring up the list of reconciliation services you have already added (to add a new service, open the “Start reconciling…” window first).
-If you reconcile a column of IDs, other columns cannot be included.
+If you use this operation on a column of IDs, you will not have access to the usual reconciliation settings.

-Matching identifiers does not actually "reconcile," that is, query the external service to identify matches.
+Matching identifiers does not validate them.
 All cells will appear as dark blue "confirmed" matches.
+You should check before this operation that the identifiers in the column exist on the target service.

 You may get false positives, which you will need to hover over or click on to identify:

 ![Hovering over an error.](/img/reconcileIDerror.png)